-- Common Necessary Features: (minimum content & skills required for transfer courses) -Compares and contrasts societies or compares culture and subculture -Writing demonstrating synthesis of perspectives

-- Transfer Course Level: 200 or higher

-- Transfer Course Credits: 2 or more

-- Exemptions:

-- Students entering Bethel in 2018 with 58-89 credits or have a completed MNTC, AA, BA, or BS degree are exempt from taking this course. - Students entering Bethel in 2019 or later with 45-59 credits can choose between the Contemporary Western Life and Thought (L) or Comparative Systems (G) course - Students entering Bethel in 2019 or later with 60-89 credits or a completed MNTC, AA, BA, or BS degree are exempt from taking this course. - Students entering Bethel with 90 or more credits are exempt from three of the following: Comparative Systems (G), Second Language (S), World Cultures (U), Cross-Cultural Experience (Z).
+- Common Necessary Features: (minimum content & skills required for transfer courses) - -Compares and contrasts societies or compares culture and subculture - -Writing demonstrating synthesis of perspectives - Transfer Course Level: 200 or higher - Transfer Course Credits: 2 or more - Exemptions: - Students entering Bethel in 2018 with 44-57 credits can choose between the Contemporary Western Life and Thought (L) or Comparative Systems (G) course - Students entering Bethel in 2018 with 58-89 credits or have a completed MNTC, AA, BA, or BS degree are exempt from taking this course. - O Students entering Bethel in 2019 or later with 45-59 credits can choose between the Contemporary Western Life and Thought (L) or Comparative Systems (G) course - O Students entering Bethel in 2019 or later with 60-89 credits or a completed MNTC, AA, BA, or BS degree are exempt from taking this course.

+Students entering Bethel with 90 or more credits are exempt from three of the following: Comparative Systems (G), Second Language (S), World Cultures (U), Cross-Cultural Experience (Z).